 If you arrive at the hospital in labour you should be seen by a senior obstetrician with an expertise in twins/multiples who should produce a clear plan for your babies birth, including monitoring the babies and how they will be born.

-If you are not receiving the care you would expect please raise it with the PALS team (patient liaison) at your hospital and let us know – [email protected].
-We can then liaise with the hospital regarding the correct level of care that should be offered.
+If you are not receiving the care you would expect please raise it with the PALS team (patient liaison) at your hospital.

 Feel free to share this with your midwifery team and use it as a checklist for each appointment.